-TO OBTAIN WARRANTY SERVICE: Warranty service may be performed only at VENTURE Recreational Vehicles or at VENTURE Recreational Vehicles authorized dealers and service centers.
-Contact VENTURE Recreational Vehicles for a list of authorized dealers and service centers.
-REPAIRS OR REPLACEMENTS BY UNAUTHORIZED DEALERS OR SERVICE CENTERS WILL VOID THIS TLW.
-If the consumer believes that a claimed defect is covered by the TLW, contact must be made with an authorized dealer or service center WITHIN THE WARRANTY PERIOD.
-Enough information must be given to attempt to resolve the claimed problem.
-Should VENTURE Recreational Vehicles determine that repair or replacement is appropriate, the consumer must deliver the unit to the dealer or service center as directed.
-Delivery shall occur no later than thirty (30) days after the authorization for repair or replacement.
-Do not deliver your unit to VENTURE Recreational Vehicles, an authorized dealer or service center without prior authorization.
-All costs incurred by the consumer for transportation for warranty service shall be the sole responsibility of the consumer.
-The dealer or service center shall repair or replace any warranted defect within a reasonable time, but no later than ninety (90) days after delivery by the consumer.
-Should the unit not be repaired within the said period, then the consumer must contact VENTURE Recreational Vehicles by CERTIFIED MAIL with a written description of the claimed warranted defect and the efforts to remedy it.
-FAILURE TO SO NOTIFY VENTURE Recreational Vehicles IN THIS REGARD SHALL RENDER THIS TLW VOID AS TO THE CLAIMED DEFECT.
-After receipt of such notice, VENTURE Recreational Vehicles shall repair or replace such warranted defect within a reasonable time, but not later than ninety (90) days after delivery by the consumer.
-The scheduling of warranty work at an authorized dealer or service center is not controlled by VENTURE Recreational Vehicles and delays may be experienced.
-VENTURE Recreational Vehicles is not responsible for loss of use of the unit, expenses for fuel, telephone, food, lodging, travel, loss of income or revenue, or loss of or damage to personal property.
+TO OBTAIN WARRANTY SERVICE: Warranty service may be performed only at VENTURE RV, or at VENTURE RV authorized dealers and service centers.
+Contact VENTURE RV for a list of authorized dealers and service centers.
+REPAIRS OR REPLACEMENTS BY UNAUTHORIZED DEALERS OR SERVICE CENTERS WILL VOID THIS LIMITED WARRANTY.
+If the CONSUMER believes that a claimed defect is covered by this LIMITED WARRANTY, contact must be made with VENTURE RV as described below, or with an authorized VENTURE RV dealer, WITHIN THE ONE -YEAR WARRANTY PERIOD.
+Sufficient information must be given to attempt to resolve the claimed problem.
+Should VENTURE RV determine that repair or replacement is appropriate, the CONSUMER must deliver the RV to the dealer or service center as directed.
+Delivery will occur no later than 30 days after the authorization for repair or replacement.
+Do not deliver your RV to VENTURE RV, an authorized dealer, or service center without obtaining prior authorization.
+All costs incurred by the CONSUMER for transportation for warranty service will be the sole responsibility of the CONSUMER.
+The scheduling of warranty work at an authorized dealer or service center is not controlled by VENTURE RV and delays may be experienced.
+VENTURE RV is not responsible for loss of use of the RV, expenses for fuel, telephone, food, lodging, travel, loss of income or revenue, or loss of or damage to personal property.